 By now I am sure you have heard at least some of the hype surrounding Infusible Ink.
 Maybe you are asking yourself if it is worth it to invest in the new supplies that are needed to create your own Infusible Ink projects.
 By the way, this is NOT a sponsored post.
 I went out and bought the Infusible Ink products with my own money, using my own 40% off coupon.
 These are what I view as Infusible Ink’s pros and cons to help you make your own decision:

 - Limited use.
-Infusible Ink only works on Cricut made “blanks,” which means you can’t use it on any old t-shirt you have lying around.
+Infusible Ink only works on sublimation “blanks.”
+These products have a polyester coating that the Infusible Ink needs to transfer the color.
+This means you can’t use it on any old t-shirt you have lying around.

 - It’s gorgeous.
 This is the biggest selling point for me.
 The finished project looks so beautiful and professional because the ink transfers right into the fabric (or coaster, if that is the blank you have chosen).
 The colors are crisp and vibrant, and they just look like a million bucks.